“Your feet will bring you where your heart is” – Irish Proverb

 We were blown away by the history and appeal of this Northern Ireland city.
 A day or two is enough in Belfast and then you will want to get out and about into the countryside.
 Make the most of being in County Antrim and enjoy one of the most scenic coastal roads in the world.

-Drink Harp beer, listen to live music in the pubs and on the streets and get into the spirit of the Irish.
-Thank you Belfast for welcoming us, in particular, our wonderful tour company Irish Tour Tickets and the Bullitt hotel.
+Drink Harp beer, listen to live music in the pubs and on the streets and get into the spirit of Northern Ireland.
+Thank you Belfast for welcoming us, in particular, our wonderful tour company and the Bullitt Hotel.
 In the words of locals, may the luck of the Irish be with you.

-If you enjoyed reading Jokes and Giants, please like and share it with others so they can enjoy reading it too.
+If you enjoyed reading about our weekend trip to Belfast, please like and share it with others so they can enjoy reading it too.

 Not quite what you’re looking for?
 Check out our other Romantic City Stops now.